Paperback | $16.95 Trade | £11.95 | ISBN: 9780262518796 | 272 pp. | 5.375 x 8 in | 8 b&w photos| February 2013

 Environmentalists have always worked to protect the wildness of nature but now must find a new direction.
 We have so tamed, colonized, and contaminated the natural world that safeguarding it from humans is no longer an option.
 Humanity’s imprint is now everywhere and all efforts to “preserve” nature require extensive human intervention.
 At the same time, we are repeatedly told that there is no such thing as nature itself—only our own conceptions of it.
 One person’s endangered species is another’s dinner or source of income.
 In Living Through the End of Nature, Paul Wapner probes the meaning of environmentalism in a postnature age.

-Wapner argues that the end of nature represents not environmentalism's death knell but an opportunity to build a more effective political movement.
-He outlines the polarized positions of environmentalists, who strive to live in harmony with nature, and their opponents, who seek mastery over nature.
-Wapner argues that, without nature, neither of these two outlooks—the "dream of naturalism" or the "dream of mastery"—can be sustained today.
-Neither is appropriate for addressing such problems as biodiversity loss and climate change; we can neither go back to a preindustrial Elysium nor forward to a technological utopia.
-Instead, he proposes a third way that takes seriously the breached boundary between humans and nature and charts a co-evolutionary path in which environmentalists exploit the tension between naturalism and mastery to build a more sustainable, ecologically vibrant, and socially just world.
+Wapner argues that we can neither go back to a preindustrial Elysium nor forward to a technological utopia.
+He proposes a third way that takes seriously the breached boundary between humans and nature and charts a co-evolutionary path in which environmentalists exploit the tension between naturalism and mastery to build a more sustainable, ecologically vibrant, and socially just world.

 About the Author